 Congratulations!!
-There are fewer things more wonderful than adding a new pet to your family.
+There are few things more wonderful than adding a new pet to your family.
 We look forward to meeting your newest family member and to helping you keep him or her healthy.

 It is important to bring your new pet in for an exam promptly.
-Adoption centers, breeders and rescue groups almost never provide the top quality veterinary care you expect for your pet.
-Most such organizations provide extremely minimal (if any) veterinary care and so your new pet may very well be vulnerable to vaccine-preventable disease and/or be carrying contagious disease or parasites.
+Adoption centers, breeders and rescue groups rarely provide the level of veterinary care you expect for your pet.
+Due to sometimes limited resources or a lack of veterinary education, many organizations provide minimal (if any) veterinary care and so your new pet may very well be vulnerable to vaccine-preventable disease and/or be carrying contagious disease or parasites.

 The sooner your pet receives veterinary care, the more likely he is to remain healthy.
 Young and/or stressed pets are especially vulnerable to disease and parasites.
 They need the protection of proper vaccines and parasite control as soon as possible.

 If possible, we encourage new pet owners to schedule the first veterinary exam on the way home from the adoption center.
-This allows us to diagnose medical conditions before you and your children have bonded with your pet and to begin parasite control and immunizations before your introduce the new pet into the household.
+This allows us to diagnose medical conditions and to begin parasite control and immunizations before your introduce the new pet into the household.

 Existing Clients with a new pet: You may use the form below to register your pet if you are not ready to schedule an appointment today or you may use the appointment request e-form to request an appointment.